Will the Leader of the House give us the forthcoming business?

 The hon.
 Lady raises a very important issue.
 As I mentioned to the shadow Leader of the House, the Prime Minister has spoken to President Trump and raised our grave concern about his proposals.
 I can also tell the hon.
 Lady that my right hon.
 Friend the Secretary of State for International Trade is speaking with Wilbur Ross, the US Commerce Secretary, about this matter.
 She may be aware that there has been an overnight briefing that tariffs may not apply to allies and so on.
 This is a moving issue, and we will continue to take every step to protect the UK steel and aluminium sectors.

 On Monday, my right hon.
 Friend the Secretary of State for Housing, Communities and Local Government made a welcome statement on housing and planning in this country.
-Sadly, it coincided with a meeting of the Select Committee on Housing, Communities and Local Government at the same time, so those of us on both sides of the House who have a degree of expertise in this area were unable to question him about the new policies.
+Sadly, it coincided with a meeting of the Select Committee on Housing, Communities and Local Government, so those of us on both sides of the House who have a degree of expertise in this area were unable to question him about the new policies.
 Equally, the estimates day debate on homelessness was heavily over-subscribed, so colleagues could make only very short speeches.
 Will the Leader of the House find time for a general debate in Government time on housing and planning, so that Members on both sides of the House can express their views and tease out some of the policies that the Government are proposing?

 My hon.
 Friend will be aware that the Prime Minister has been very clear that sorting out our broken housing market is one of the top priorities for her premiership.
 She is determined that young people should be able to aspire to a home of their own, and that means building more houses and changing planning, and it also means protecting tenants and sorting out things such as leases on new homes.
 All those are among the new policies of my right hon.
 Friend the Secretary of State for Housing, Communities and Local Government.